Skip to content

 • cargo build your crate as normal to produce a shared library.

-• Run uniffi-bindgen generate ./src/lib.udl -l kotlin to generate a Kotlin library that can load your shared library and expose it to Kotlin code using your nice high-level component API!
+• Run uniffi-bindgen generate ... -l kotlin (see the bindgen docs for omitted arg details) to generate a Kotlin library that can load your shared library and expose it to Kotlin code using your nice high-level component API!

 • Or -l swift or -l python to produce bindings for other languages.